5 Celebrity’s Bio Books Like Greenlights

 4. Stories I Only Tell My Friends

 Rob Lowe started his career as a young guy in Ohio.
-When he moved to Los Angeles with his family, things started to blow up in his career.
+When he moved to Los Angeles with his family, his career started to blow up.
 But he also had all of these insane chance encounters with the most amazing people in show business.
 He writes a lot about those stories because he only tells his friends when Rob Lowe mentions any of these stories.
 He has about meeting all these famous people at the beginning of his career.

-Also, when he was a kid, Rob Lowe was friends with Charlie Sheen, Emilio Estevez, and Sean Penn.
-They hung out made movies together on eight-millimeter cameras.
+Also, as a kid, Rob Lowe was friends with Charlie Sheen, Emilio Estevez, and Sean Penn.
+They hung out and made movies together on eight-millimeter cameras.
 That’s the crazy thing about repeatedly screaming Malibu in the seventies.
 It is what he’s talking a lot about in his story from his childhood.

 The way that Rob Lowe writes, it feels like he is a character in a story, and it doesn’t feel like he’s talking about his own experiences.
 But he’s writing from his perspective.
-Many of the things he’s talking about are very layered and have a lot of meaning behind them and many different perspectives that you can take from it.
-That’s what makes it seem like it’s a novel more than an autobiography as Greenlights.
+Many of the things he’s talking about are very layered and have a lot of meaning behind them and many different perspectives you can take from them.
+That makes it seem like it’s a novel more than an autobiography as Greenlights.

 Stories I Only Tell My Friends